altocodenl/cell/readme.md

 There are four types of values:
 - number.
 They are shown right aligned.
 - text.
 They are shown left aligned.
-- blist.
-A blist is a list where the keys are integers (1, 2, 3...).
+- list.
+A list is a list where the keys are integers (1, 2, 3...).
-- xlist.
-A xlist is a list where the keys are text.
+- hash.
+A hash is a list where the keys are text.

 Interestingly (and usefully) enough, you can place lists within lists.

 ### Locations & files

-A location is a blist.
+A location is a list.
 If start with /, it is absolute.
 Does not have to be flattened but it must resolve to it.
 You can put code inside as well.

 no circular locations!